 Go big or go home, I guess?
 Songwriter and performer Andy Stone is suing Mariah Carey and a co-writer for $20 Million because he might actually believe “All I Want For Christmas Is You” is an infringement of his own song by the same title released a few years prior.

 I know, nobody wants to talk about Christmas music in June.
-We’ll be brief.
-This is not even close.
-You likely knew that already.
+And that’s okay, because we’ll be brief.

-One question you might be asking though is, “How can Mariah Carey be sued thirty years after putting out this song?”
+You might ask, “How can Mariah Carey be sued thirty years after putting out this song?”
 And the answer is, “kinda like when Led Zeppelin got sued for Stairway To Heaven a few years ago.”
 Yes, there is a statute of limitations of three years, which means that once you know of a possible infringement, you have three years to file your claim.
 BUT… if the infringement is ongoing, your three-year clock is forever resetting to the latest infringement.
 So yes, Carey can still be sued, but the plaintiff is only suing her for the past three years of the imagined infringement, not thirty years.
 And that means, when damages are calculated, was this to get that far, which it won’t, then there would be a lookback of just three years of Carey’s earnings on it, plus, I suppose, the future.
 But it’s hypothetical because, again, this is just silly.

 For the sake of argument, Mariah Carey’s “All I Want For Christmas Is You” was released in 1994, and it’s about as evergreen a Christmas song as has been recorded in my lifetime.
 And do not listen to it, even though I’m putting it up here.
 It’s June.
 Don’t do it.